Radnen/link.js/README.md

 var results = Link(array).map(add).filter(even).first().toArray();
 ```

-*	concat(array)     - lazily concat's the new array to the end of link's array.
+*	concat(arr|link)  - lazily concat's the array (or link context) to the end of this context.
 *	expand(|prop)     - expands Link to use inner arrays, or if prop is specified arrays in prop.
 	*	expandInto(prop)
 	*	unroll()
-*	filter(fn)        - perform a filter, using fn as the predicate.
+*	filter(fn)        - performs a filter, using fn as the predicate.
 	*	accept(fn)
 	*	where(fn)
 *	filterBy(name, v|a) - filters out objects whose named property does not match the value or array of values.